2br-2b/Github-Copilot-Project/Important questions about Copilot.md

-Notice: Most of the important questions are asked in the [outline](Outline.md).
+**Notice**: Most of the important questions are asked in the [outline](Outline.md).
 Not all of these questions are asked, though, so feel free to contribute here!

 This is just a scratchpad which can be used to bring up miscellaneous questions about Github Copilot.